-Teeth are present on the premaxilla and dentary, as well as on the pharyngeal tooth plates and the gill arches at 15.0 mm or 62 days.
+There are now teeth on the premaxilla and dentary, as well as on the pharyngeal tooth plates and the gill arches.
 The mucosa lining the stomach is very folded, giving a glandular appearance.

+19mm.
+70 davs.

-By 19.0 mm or 70 days small glands are present in the mucosa of the stomach, there are pyloric caeca posterior to the stomach, and some mucous cells are present in the mucosa of the rectum.
+Small glands are present in the mucosa of the stomach, there are pyloric caeca posterior to the stomach, and some mucous cells are present in the mucosa of the rectum.

-Cod of about 20 mm or longer are juveniles which have completed metamorphosis, so are essentially like the adult in structure.
+Cod of about 20mm or longer are juveniles which have completed metamorphosis, so are essentially like the adult in structure.